 But why can’t we have both?
 What’s wrong with astrology and astronomy?
 Palmistry and chaos theory?
 Gods (for adults) and — for children — superhero films?
 We don’t use architecture to prove that music is wrong; why must we use accounting to rule out the I-ching?

 Intelligent scientists don’t have a problem with this.
 It’s followers of the religion of scientism who object.
 Scientism — the belief that the abstract and abstracting mind can reveal reality — asserts that the scientific method can explain everything.
 Love, death, the origins of the universe, the nature of consciousness, the source of creativity and the quality of the context — all these things can be reduced to abstract elements and understood through experiment-tested systems and theories.
-Anyone with who has lived a full, sensate life, outside of institutions; anyone with any real honesty, who has faced and attempted to solve his or her deepest problems through thought; anyone with actual intelligence, capable of perceiving qualities that the abstract mind cannot grasp; such people1 know that scientism is absurd nonsense.
-They cannot, of course, scientifically prove it is nonsense, any more than they, or anyone else, can prove that time does, or does not exist.
+Anyone with who has lived a full, sensate life, outside of institutions; anyone with any real honesty, who has faced and attempted to solve his or her deepest problems through thought; anyone with actual intelligence, capable of perceiving qualities that the abstract mind cannot grasp; such people1 know that scientism is absurd nonsense, unable to answer any questions which actually mean anything to us, such as (as Tolstoy’s said), how we are to live and what we are to do.
+They cannot, of course, scientifically prove scientism is nonsense, any more than they, or anyone else, can prove that time does, or does not exist.
 They are addressing a reality which is, in a sense, inimical to proof, abstraction, cause and effect.

 What ‘caused’ the universe?
 How can you prove it?
 What is its nature?
 What ‘causes’ consciousness?
 How can you prove it?
 What is its nature?
 What ‘causes’ all the cells in the developing body to know where they have to go?
 How can you prove it?
 What are their nature?
 What ‘causes’ my character?
 How can you prove it?
 What is its nature?
 The answers that science provides are, to an extent, interesting and occasionally useful, but compared to those provided by great art, great myth, folk wisdom and so-called superstition, they are besides the point.

 Take astrology.
-Astrology is regularly brushed aside by rationalists, with much laughter, as being totally preposterous2.
-‘How can one twelfth of the entire planet all have the same fate!
+Astrology is regularly brushed aside by rationalists, with much laughter, as being totally preposterous.2 ‘How can one twelfth of the entire planet all have the same fate!
 How can the stars influence our personalities!
 Hohoho you would say that, you’re a Capricorn!’
 This is, more or less the limit of ‘educated’ understanding of astrology.
-Almost nobody who laughs at it has taken the time to understand it, the system it presents, which is, actually, extraordinarily sophisticated and subtle.3 As far as I know there isn’t a single modern system of character analysis which holds a candle to the elegance and utility of that presented by Astrology, a repository of centuries, even millennia, of direct observation and folk wisdom.
+Almost nobody who laughs at it has taken the time to understand it, the system it presents, which is, actually, extraordinarily sophisticated and subtle.
+(Both Karl Sagan and Paul Feyerabend defended astrology against the crude attacks made against it.
+Neither of them believed it had any validity, but both refused to endorse the crude authoritarian scientism upon which criticism is nearly always based).
+As far as I know there isn’t a single modern system of character analysis which holds a candle to the elegance and utility of that presented by Astrology, a repository of centuries, even millennia, of direct observation and folk wisdom.

 This word — folk — by the way, is one of the subtler reasons why astrology, tea-leaf readings, tarot and so on are scoffed at by the greater-than-folk scientists.
 The bourgeoisie, from which the standard scientist emerges and for whom he speaks — direct their feelings of class antagonism to secondary effects — uncouth behaviour, poor hygiene, disinclination to alienating employment, misplaced apostrophes and an interest in esoterica.
 The middle-class priest feels that she hates the poor, but because her fine-tuned taste tells her that it is best not to say this — or anything else — directly, she prefers to turn her nose up at the habits and interests of her inferiors.